gleechi/gleechi.github.io/pages/1.1.0/unity/unity_component_vgrecorder.md

 ## How to Record Sensor Data

-In order to record sensor data, a {% include tooltip.html tooltip="SensorAvatar" text="sensor avatar" %} needs to be created (see [Avatar Types](avatars.1.1.0.html#avatar-types)).
+In order to record sensor data, a {% include tooltip.html tooltip="SensorAvatar" text="sensor avatar" %} needs to be created in [MyVirtualGrasp->Avatar](unity_component_myvirtualgrasp.1.1.0.html#avatars) (see [Avatar Types](avatars.1.1.0.html#avatar-types)).

 If _Recording Mode_ is "MANUAL", pressing the _Recording Key_ during play will toggle between starting and stopping the recording of an interaction sequence.
 If _Recording Mode_ is "RECORD_ON_PLAY" recording will kickoff immediately once play starts.

-After a recording is finished, a file with the recorded data will be written, named after the provided _Recording Filename_.
+After a recording is finished, the recorded data will be written as a .sdb file with provided full path - _New Recording Path_.
+Note file name has to end with ".sdb".
-In the current implementation of VG_Recorder, the recording will be **attached** to the same file, so if you want to separate and keep multiple recordings, you have to rename them.
 If however _Replay From Memory_ is ticked, then the recorded data will not be written to a file but kept in the memory.

 {% include tip.html content="To make the VG_Recorder react appropriately to keyboard input, the Unity Editor needs to be in focus (by mouse click on the game window once)." %}

-### Important Note on the Files
+### Important Note on the Files (@kai modify or delete this)

 In order to support recording and replaying {% include tooltip.html tooltip="SensorData" text="sensor data" %} and re-using that information, there will be recording files in each project.

 ## How to Replay Sensor Data

-In order to replay the recorded sensor data, a {% include tooltip.html tooltip="ReplayAvatar" text="replay avatar" %} needs to be created (see [Avatar Types](avatars.1.1.0.html#avatar-types)).
+In order to replay the recorded sensor data, a {% include tooltip.html tooltip="ReplayAvatar" text="replay avatar" %} needs to be created in [MyVirtualGrasp->Avatar](unity_component_myvirtualgrasp.1.1.0.html#avatars) (see [Avatar Types](avatars.1.1.0.html#avatar-types)), and corresponding skinned mesh renderer should be specified in _Replay Avatars_ entry.

+Note from this version (1.1.0) VG_Recorder allows to assign multiple _Replay Avatars_.
+This allows you to replay data on a pair of hands that are represented by [separate hand models](avatars.1.1.0.html#separate-hand-models).

 If _Recording Mode_ is "MANUAL", pressing the _Replay Sequence Key_ or _Replay Segment Key_ during play will replay the recorded sensor data.
 If _Recording Mode_ is "RECORD_ON_PLAY" replay will kickoff immediately once play starts.
 And replay is on [full sequence replay](#full-and-scene-specific-sequence-replay) mode.

-When replay starts, normally sensor data will be loaded from the file with recorded data named after the provided _Replay Filename_.
+When replay starts, normally sensor data will be loaded from the .sdb assets provided by _Replay Recording_.
 If however _Replay From Memory_ is ticked, then replay will assume the recording is already done and saved in memory.

 Depending on the options specified in VG_Recorder window, you can replay recorded sensor data in following two ways.